wayn-r/lovelace-lcars-card/flattened_codebase.md

     this.activePropagationTimelines.clear();
   }

-  /**
-   * Clean up all resources including store subscription */ cleanup(): void {
+  cleanup(): void {
     this.clearDependencies();

-    // Unsubscribe from store
     if (this.storeUnsubscribe) {
       this.storeUnsubscribe();
       this.storeUnsubscribe = undefined;
     }
   }

-  /**
-   * Reverse the propagation effects of an animation when the animation is reversed */ reverseAnimationPropagation(
+  reverseAnimationPropagation(
     elementId: string,
     animationConfig: AnimationDefinition